Website: Go to website

 Ece Göksu Quintet

 Ece Göksu is one of Turkey’s up-and-coming jazz vocalists.
 A native of Ankara, she once sang in the Ankara State Opera and Ballet Children’s Chorus.
-After receiving training as a pianist at the Hacettepe University State Conservatoire, in 2002 she moved to Istanbul, where she received further tuition in piano at the Mimar Sinan University State Conservatoire.
+After receiving training as a pianist at the Hacettepe University State Conservatoire, in 2002 she moved to İstanbul, where she took further piano lessons at the Mimar Sinan University State Conservatoire.
 It was while at university in Ankara that she began to take an interest in jazz, and formed her first group.
 In 2007 she won a Fulbright Scholarship to receive instruction as a jazz vocalist at William Paterson University in New Jersey, where she was taught by Nancy Marano, Cecil Bridgewater, Mulgrew Miller and others, meanwhile taking private lessons from Roberta Gambarini and Jay Clayton.

-Göksu, who currently resides partly in New York and partly in Istanbul, has taken part in festivals in the United States, Budapest and Dubai as well as in Turkey.
-In 2014 Slow, Hot Wind, an album of jazz classics featuring her along with Neşet Ruacan and Volkan Hürsever, was released.
-Her album Live in Assos, meanwhile, appeared in March 2024.
+Göksu, who currently resides partly in New York and partly in İstanbul, has taken part in festivals in the United States, Budapest and Dubai as well as in Turkey.
+In 2014 ‘Slow, Hot Wind’, an album of jazz classics featuring her along with Neşet Ruacan and Volkan Hürsever, was released.
+Her album ‘Live in Assos’, meanwhile, appeared in March 2024.

 Flapper Swing